atakanersoy/WRO2025_FE_ANTi/video/README.md

   *File*: [differential_test.mp4](differential_test.mp4)

 ## Notes
-- Videos for Open and Obstacle Challenges are uploaded to our [YouTube channel](https://www.youtube.com/@solipsy.) in high resolution (1080p or higher).
+- Videos for Open and Obstacle Challenges are uploaded to our [YouTube channel](https://www.youtube.com/@solipsy.) in high resolution (1080p or higher) and are publicly accessible.
-- Each YouTube video includes timestamps or annotations for key maneuvers.
 - Local video files are available for download in this folder.

 For robot details, see [Our Robot](../README.md#our-robot).